-When you are ready to begin receiving your Plan benefit, you must choose how you want your benefit to be paid.
+When you are ready to retire and you have decided when you want your benefit payments to begin, you must choose how you want your benefit to be paid.
 The Plan gives you several options from which to choose.

 If the value of your total Plan benefit is \$5,000 or less, you will automatically receive your benefit as a lump sum, subject to the Plan's automatic rollover procedures.
 For more details, see the Plan's Automatic rollover procedures.